Yesterday saw another dimension of the Ethiopian protests which has been going on for months. Foreign firms in Oromia and Amhara region were attacked.

 The protests have gone far enough that Feyisa Lilesa, an Olympic silver medalist from the Oromo tribe, dared to make a political message with his hands crossed above his head during the 2016 Olympics at Rio.

-In the bid to getting back at the government, Ethiopian protesters targeted businesses that have links with the government.
+In the bid to get back at the government, Ethiopian protesters targeted businesses that have links with the government.

 According to Al Jazeera, Ethiopia has seen sustained economic growth in recent years and the government has been keen to attract foreign investors, often offering attractive incentives to firms who want to do business there.